binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### HTTP Strict Transport Security (HSTS) {#network-risks-that-solution-causes-tls-downgrade-hsts}

-Unless browsers know about your domain, and have it added to their HSTS Preload list, the connection is still not safe on the very first request, unless your server refuses to serve without TLS, which should be the case.
+Unless browsers know about your domain, and have it added to their HSTS Preload list, the connection will still not be safe on the very first request, unless your server refuses to serve without TLS, which should be the case.

 #### HTTP Strict Transport Security (HSTS) Preload {#network-risks-that-solution-causes-tls-downgrade-hsts-preload}

-Ultimately, if you have done you job correctly, you are trusting the browser to honour your decision to not communicate at all unless TLS is supported.
+Ultimately, if you have done you job correctly, you are trusting the browser to honour your decision not to communicate at all unless TLS is supported.

-If you make sure your web server only ever responds over HTTPS, including the very first response, then the HSTS preload may work for you, just beware that once your domain is in the list, it is only reachable over HTTPS
+If you make sure your web server only ever responds over HTTPS, including the very first response, then the HSTS preload may work for you, just be aware that once your domain is in the list, it is only reachable over HTTPS

 ## 5. SSM Costs and Trade-offs {#network-costs-and-trade-offs}